FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Experimental Setups

 \subsection{Datasets}

-To validate our algorithm, we employ 6 distinct datasets, as listed below.
+To validate our approach, we employ 6 distinct datasets, as listed below.
 The values in the parentheses denote the number of samples used to \textit{train} and \textit{test}, respectively. \begin{itemize} \item \textbf{MNIST} \citep{mnist} (60,000 / 10,000): contains hand-written digits images, ranging from 0 to 9.
 The data is augmented using Random Cropping, Random Horizontal Flipping, and Normalization.
-The data is converted to 3-channel RGB images. \item \textbf{CIFAR-10} \citep{cifar} (50,000 / 10,000): contains a labeled subset of 80 Million Tiny Images \citep{80million} for 10 different classes.
-The data is augmented using Random Cropping, Horizontal Flipping, Normalization, and Cutout\,\citep{cutout}. \item \textbf{SVHN} \citep{svhn} (73,257 / 26,032): contains digits of house numbers obtained from \textit{Google Street View}.
-The data is augmented using Random Cropping, Random Horizontal Flipping, and Normalization. \item \textbf{CINIC-10} \citep{cinic10} (90,000 / 90,000): contains a combination of CIFAR and downsized ImageNet \citep{imagenet}, which is compiled to serve as a bridge between the two datasets.
-The data is augmented using Random Cropping, Random Horizontal Flipping, and Normalization. \item \textbf{PathMNIST} \citep{medmnist} (110,000 / 7,180): contains non-overlapping patches from Hematoxylin \& Eosin stained colorectal cancer histology slide images.
-The data is augmented using Random Horizontal Flipping, and Normalization. \item \textbf{TissueMNIST} \citep{medmnist} (189,106 / 47,280): contains microscope images of human kidney cortex cells, which are segmented from 3 reference tissue specimens.
-The data is augmented using Random Horizontal Flipping, and Normalization.
-The data is converted to 3-channel RGB images. \end{itemize}
+The data is converted to 3-channel RGB images.